jparyani/mediagoblin/docs/contributinghowto.rst

         experience and wisdom are invaluable and you're the best person we can think of to help other users with their questions.

+    **Run your own instance**

+        Are there things about our instance you want to change?
+Are there things about other instances you wish were different?
+        Want to test upcoming changes?
+Want to create patches to implement things you need?
+That's great---you can run your own instance!

+        For more information on deploying your own instance, see :ref:`deployment-howto`.

     **Translate GNU MediaGoblin**